Cross high-altitude pass, Laurebina Pass (4,620 m)

 Trekking Difficulty

 The Langtang Valley with Gosaikunda Lake Trek is a moderate trek.
 The trek suits those trekkers who have prior knowledge of basic trekking information and have some trekking experience.
 Technical climbing is not involved in the trek, but the trek involves a mix of steep ascents, high-altitude terrain, and rock walks.
 The trek is strenuous.
-The summit of the trek is Chorkari Ri at 5,033 meters, and the grand climb and descent over several days require endurance and steady pacing.
+The summit of the trek is Tserko Ri at 4,984 meters, and the grand climb and descent over several days require endurance and steady pacing.

-Trekkers must climb for 5 to 7 hours a day.
+Trekkers must climb for 4 to 7 hours a day.
 There is rather tough climbing, particularly while climbing up to Gosaikunda or descending towards Dhunche.
 The trail goes through well-trodden trails to pass through dense forest and river gorges to alpine ridges and glacial ground.

-Acclimatization days like the trek to Chorkari Ri are included in the itinerary in order to avoid the risk of altitude sickness.
+Acclimatization days like the trek to Tserko Ri are included in the itinerary in order to avoid the risk of altitude sickness.
 With proper preparation, proper attitude, and proper pace, most healthy individuals can make this trek and enjoy it as being rewarding and achievable.

 Permits for Trek